Getting to Know Your Neighborhood: Kenmore Square and Fenway

 82A Lansdowne St.

-Opened in 2008, the Bleacher Bar lies under Fenway Park’s center field bleachers, a few feet from the Ted Williams red seat, which commemorates the Splendid Splinter’s 1946 502-foot home run, the longest ever hit into the Fenway bleachers.
-With a wide variety of local brews on tap and deli classics like roast beef, corned beef, and BBQ pulled pork, you’ll find something to satisfy your hunger and thirst while getting an amazing view of the field—all at a reasonable price.
+Located under Fenway Park’s center field bleachers, a few feet from the Ted Williams red seat—which commemorates the Splendid Splinter’s 1946 502-foot home run, the longest ever hit into the Fenway bleachers—the Bleacher Bar offers a wide variety of local brews on tap.
+With deli classics like roast beef, corned beef, and BBQ pulled pork, and burgers, salads, and appetizers (like chicken sliders and cheesy bacon fries), you’ll find something to satisfy your hunger and thirst while getting an amazing view of the field—all at a reasonable price.
 It is open off-season as well as when the boys of summer play.
-The bar doesn’t take reservations, so be prepared to wait if you’re going on a game day.
+The bar doesn’t take reservations on game days, so be prepared to wait.
+For nongame days, you can make a reservation on their website.

 Lucky Strike